Skip to content

 You’ll then understand its function, values, mission statement, and goals.
 These will then determine if it is worth inquiring about the job posting.

-You may even want to look into current employees that work for there by looking at their LinkedIn profiles.
+Look into current employees that work for there by looking at their LinkedIn profiles.
 These will provide insight into what qualities the company looks for in its staff and whether you would be a good fit.

 2. Find the right contact to email